Jeremias IV of Constantinople

 He came from Crete.
 He became protosyncellus of the Ecumenical Patriarchate and was later elected metropolitan bishop of Mytilene (1783–1809).
 In 1809, he was elected Ecumenical Patriarch of Constantinople.

 Even though of average education, he is considered a successful Patriarch, as he was prudent with remarkable administrative skills.
 He was also characterised as a remarkably brave protector of the interests of the church.
-In 1813, he resigned for health reasons.
-He retired to Mytilene, where he died in 1824.
+On 4 March 1813, he resigned for health reasons.
+He retired to Mytilene, where he died on 5 March 1824.